 Some work and recent findings by CRI investigators that are advancing the understanding and treatment of prostate cancer include:

 Padmanee Sharma, M.D., Ph.D., a member of the CRI/Ludwig Cancer Vaccine Collaborative (CVC) at The University of Texas MD Anderson Cancer Center, has conducted innovative studies testing the effects of anti-CTLA-4 checkpoint blockade in the pre-surgical setting.
-In a study involving 12 patients with bladder cancer, who also undergo prostate surgery as part of their treatment, she identified the ICOS molecule as the first immunologic marker identified in both tumor tissues and the systemic circulation that can be used as a biomarker for monitoring of anti-CTLA-4 treated patients as a possible marker of therapeutic activity.
-Based on these studies, as well as others showing a potential synergistic effect of CTLA-4 blockade with anti-androgen therapy, Dr. Sharma has initiated a pre-surgical clinical trial of anti-CTLA-4 in patients with localized prostate cancer.
-For more information, go to the trial record at ClinicalTrials.gov.
+In a study involving 12 patients with bladder cancer, who also underwent prostate surgery as part of their treatment, she identified the ICOS molecule as the first immunologic marker identified in both tumor tissues and the systemic circulation that can be used as a biomarker for monitoring of anti-CTLA-4 treated patients as a possible marker of therapeutic activity.
+Based on these studies, as well as others showing a potential synergistic effect of CTLA-4 blockade with anti-androgen therapy, Dr. Sharma initiated a pre-surgical clinical trial of anti-CTLA-4 in patients with localized prostate cancer.
+(This study is ongoing, but no longer recruiting patients.)

-Based on data from anti-CTLA-4 monotherapy in both bladder and prostate tumors, and information from mouse models indicating that combining anti-CTLA-4 with agents that lead to tumor cell death can prime T cell responses and enhance anti-tumor immunity, Dr. Sharma and her colleague, Ana Aparicio, M.D., are also conducting a combination therapy clinical trial of leuprolide acetate (Lupron®), a standard hormonal therapy that leads to tumor cell death due to decrease in androgens, and anti-CTLA-4 in men with newly diagnosed metastatic prostate cancer.
-They plan to enroll 48 patients.
+Based on data from anti-CTLA-4 monotherapy in both bladder and prostate tumors, and information from mouse models indicating that combining anti-CTLA-4 with agents that lead to tumor cell death can prime T cell responses and enhance anti-tumor immunity, Dr. Sharma and her colleague, Ana Aparicio, M.D., have completed a combination therapy clinical trial of leuprolide acetate (Lupron®), a standard hormonal therapy that leads to tumor cell death due to decrease in androgens, and anti-CTLA-4 in men with newly diagnosed metastatic prostate cancer.
 Correlative studies of the tumor microenvironment will help to identify mechanisms and pathways that are altered in the setting of combination therapy, as well as provide a rationale for designing combination trials with antigen-specific vaccines.
-See the trial record at ClinicalTrials.gov for more information.
+(This study is ongoing but no longer recruiting patients.)

 In 2011, CVC researchers Alex Knuth, M.D., and Maries van den Broek, Ph.D., at the University of Zurich reported that the CT10/MAGE-C2 cancer-testis antigen is frequently expressed in advanced prostate cancer.
 Moreover, its expression in early tumor stages indicates a higher risk for biochemical recurrence (i.e., increase in PSA values) after radical surgery.
 MAGE-C2/CT-10, therefore, could potentially serve as a marker of tumor progression that can help predict a patient’s clinical course and assist doctors in making treatment decisions.
 In addition, their findings suggest that patients with advanced prostate cancer, who have few treatment options, may benefit from antigen-specific immunotherapy .